cocallag/merrybank/pages/index.rst

     :width: 60%

 We hope that you enjoy your time at Merry Bank as much as we enjoy our time there.

+**February Update:** We have installed an Amazon Echo dot device in the kitchen so you can 'Ask Alexa'.
 |br|